Important Notice to Patients

 Westgrove Clinic has entered into a new team based model with Alberta Health.
 This model allows for patients to see a variety of health professionals within our office, which allows us to spend more time in a visit managing health and wellness proactively.
 These healthcare providers include doctors, pharmacists, nurses, mental health providers and other health team members.
 A great benefit of this model is that we can expand our care team and improve our availability.
 Our care delivery is based on health teams working together to provide thorough and comprehensive patient-centered care; what does this mean to you?
 Instead of seeing a doctor at every visit, you may (for example) see a pharmacist for a prescription refill, or a nurse for women’s health exams.

 One of the requirements of this new model is to clearly identify who are patients of our clinic, and this is done by having each patient sign an affiliation form.
-By signing this form you will be attached to Westgrove Clinic and agree to contact us first for your medical needs (before going to a walk-in clinic).
-This also means that if you access primary care elsewhere (i.e. a walk-in clinic) we are notified, and this pulls funds and resources away from your Medical Home.
+By signing this form you will be attached to Westgrove Clinic and agree to contact us first for your medical needs (before going to another clinic).
+This also means that if you access primary care elsewhere (i.e. another clinic) we are notified, and this pulls funds and resources away from your Medical Home.
 Every possible opportunity to provide care for you at the Westgrove Clinic will be made available to ensure you can be seen as needed.
 We recognize that urgent needs will arise and, as always, Emergency Room visits remain available to you.